-The Fund has a daily uncommitted intraday US\$5 million clearing facility, US\$2 million settlement facility, US\$18 million overdraft facility and a US\$5 million pre-settlement exposure facility in place to facilitate the settlement of trade instructions.
+The Fund has a daily uncommitted intraday US\$5 million clearing facility, US\$2 million settlement facility and a US\$5 million pre-settlement exposure facility in place to facilitate the settlement of trade instructions.
+The Fund has no overdraft facilities in place.
 These facilities expire annually on 31 May and automatically roll over.